Noisy Guts

 The cocoa bean from the Theobroma cacao tree was first harvested, processed and enjoyed by the indigenous people of Mesoamerica around 1,500 years ago.
 Even today, the local people shell, ferment, roast and grind the beans to make cocoa based drinks.

-Cocoa arrived in Europe in the 1500’s and is now enjoyed world-wide, largely in the form of chocolate, but cocoa powder is also used as an ingredient in many foods and drinks including our own Rich Cocoa Superflora Shakes.
+Cocoa arrived in Europe in the 1500’s and is now enjoyed world-wide, largely in the form of chocolate, but cocoa powder is also used as an ingredient in many foods and drinks including our own Rich Cocoa Superflora Shakes and Gut-friendly Hot Chocolates.
 There are three types of chocolate, white, milk and dark chocolate, with increasing amounts of cocoa bean derived ingredients.

 Indigenous people have long believed in the health promoting benefits of the cocoa bean, and there is now a growing body of scientific and medical research to back this up.
 Cocoa first raised the interest of medical researchers after they observed the good health and long lifespans of the Guna (or Kuna) people from the San Blas islands off Panama.
 The islanders consume over 3 cups of cocoa a day.
 They have low blood pressure and don’t experience a rise in blood pressure as they age.
 They also have much lower rates of diabetes and are less likely to die from heart disease and cancer compared to people in Western Societies.
 Guna people that have moved to mainland Panama experience much higher rates of high blood pressure than those that have remained on the islands.